Swedish Court Won't Seek To Detain Julian Assange; Prosecutor Says Case Continues

 The U.S. is asking Britain to extradite Assange, but he missed a court hearing about that request last Thursday.
 WikiLeaks and Assange's attorney said he was too ill to participate, even through a video link.
 That hearing was rescheduled for June 12.

 It remains to be seen how Britain's legal system might respond to multiple extradition requests for Assange.
-As a criminal law expert told NPR last month, such a dilemma could actually help the controversial WikiLeaks founder fight extradition to the U.S. — where his lawyers say Assange could never receive a fair trial.
+As a criminal law expert told NPR last month, that could actually help the controversial WikiLeaks founder fight extradition to the U.S. — where his lawyers say Assange could never receive a fair trial.

 "If Sweden were to make a competing extradition request, then the home secretary [in the U.K.] might choose to give that priority and that could mean that there is at best a delay to the U.S. extradition request," said European Union criminal law expert Anna Bradshaw of Peters & Peters.